doctypehuman/rhcsa2021/Objectives/Containers/Containers.md

 ## Container Management

 Now that we have pulled an image from the registry to our host machine, it's time for us to get them containers up and running.
 If required you can run multiple containers from a single image.
 Right now we are going to run one container from the *registry.redhat.io/rhel8/httpd-24* image.
 Containers can be executed in an attached or a detached state.
 For starting a container in a detached stated we must use the option _-d_ along with the _podman run_ command.
-The option _-n_ is used to add the name to the container.
+The option _--name_ is used to add the name to the container.
 This can be useful so that you do not have to remember the numeric Container ID.

 	podman run -d --name testweb registry.redhat.io/rhel8/httpd-24